alexirpan/alexirpan.github.io/_posts/2018-11-26-go-explore.markdown

 ---
 layout: post
-title:  "A Hot Take on Go-Explore"
+title:  "Quick Opinions on Go-Explore"
-date:   2018-11-26 21:47:00 -0800
+date:   2018-11-27 03:00:00 -0800
 ---

-This was originally going to be a Tweetstorm, but then I decided it would fit better as a blog post.
+This was originally going to be a Tweetstorm, but then I decided it would be easier to write as a blog post.
+These opinions are quick, but also a lot slower than my [OpenAI Five opinions]({% post_url 2018-06-27-dota-2-five %}), since I have more time.

 Today, Uber AI Labs announced that they had solved [Montezuma's Revenge with a new algorithm called Go-Explore](https://eng.uber.com/go-explore/).
 Montezuma's Revenge is the classical hard example of difficult Atari exploration problems.
-They also announced some results on Pitfall, a more difficult Atari exploration problem.
+They also announced results on Pitfall, a more difficult Atari exploration problem.
 Pitfall is a less popular benchmark, and I suspect that's because it's so hard to get a positive score at all.